Andidy/carnegie/README.md

 ![example screenshot of program running in november 2020](./screenshots/Nov24-2020.PNG)

 After I had the tilemaps, layering, and animation working, I wanted to allow the user to move one of the characters around with the keyboard.
-I added movement between the tiles and then worked on making this movement prettier than just pressing a key and immediately the character was in the next tile.
+I added movement between the tiles and then worked on making this movement prettier than just pressing a key and immediately having the character be in the next tile.

 Lerping between tiles: Dec6: https://youtu.be/RJPII_JdBQE